 Things seemed auspicious when Vickroy and two other men were placer mining on Turkey Creek in the Spring of 1864.
 The three found the quartz vein from which the placer gold originated. (*2)

-"On February 28, 1865 all of this was loaded unto wagons with 35 men in Leavenworth KS and set out for Arizona." (*3) Trudging through axle-deep mud, the party finally arrived in Navajo Springs, AZ around August 1st.
+"On February 28, 1865, all of this was loaded onto wagons with 35 men in Leavenworth, KS, and set out for Arizona." (*3) Trudging through axle-deep mud, the party finally arrived in Navajo Springs, AZ, around August 1st.

 About September 1st, they arrived at the future mine and started to unload.
 The Indians immediately attacked again and took their "entire beef herd of 22 head of cattle." (*1) This facilitated the need to resupply in Prescott.

 Undaunted, Vickroy started working at Bully Bueno with a paltry 11 men.
-These were attacked the afternnon of October 4th, 1865 and were driven off the site--some going to Walnut Grove and some going to Prescott.
+These were attacked the afternoon of October 4th, 1865, and were driven off the site--some going to Walnut Grove and some going to Prescott.
 Vickroy then employed a larger force of men simply to stand guard.
-That winter they lost another 50 mules to the Indians as well as losses to freighting in wagons and (of course,) mules. (*1)
+That winter, they lost another 50 mules to the Indians as well as losses to freighting in wagons and (of course) mules. (*1)

 Vickroy somehow secured more capital from stock sales.
-In October, 1866, he sent provisions from California.
+In October 1866, he sent provisions from California.
 These were completely captured at the Aqua Fria River, 10 miles short of the camp.
-Five teamsters were killed and about 40 animals taken.
+Five teamsters were killed, and about 40 animals were taken.
 As a result, little was done until the next summer.

 "The day after the train arrived at camp, the Indians captured every animal and killed the herders.
 This caused a total suspension of operations since no animals could be purchased in Arizona." (*1) Another year was lost.

-Vickroy hired more guards to watch the expensive mill and they were harrassed all winter.
+Vickroy hired more guards to watch the expensive mill, and they were harassed all winter.

-The story of one of the first Indian conflicts in Yavapai county.
-A group of miners unjustly murder 20 Yavapai Indians for a crime they did not commit.
+The story of one of the first Indian conflicts in Yavapai County.
+A group of miners unjustly murders 20 Yavapai Indians for a crime they did not commit.

-On January 6th, 1872 Vickroy and the Walnut Grove Mining Company sued the US Government for its losses, arguing that the constant promises for military protection without it materializing was the cause. (*5) Many in the area rightly saw it as a test case hoping that a flood of federal money might come into the area to cover the"guerrilla attrition" losses incurred by the Indians.
+On January 6th, 1872, Vickroy and the Walnut Grove Mining Company sued the US Government for its losses, arguing that the constant promises for military protection without its materializing were the cause. (*5) Many in the area rightly saw it as a test case, hoping that a flood of federal money might come into the area to cover the"guerrilla attrition" losses incurred by the Indians.

 The claim against the government was for $292,800 (nearly worth $12 million today).